 It is not uncommon for people to develop PTSD after a car accident.
 PTSD symptoms can also grow over time and not directly after an accident.
 Will this affect your personal injury claim?
 Make sure to contemplate these key factors.

 Emotional Injuries-When filing a claim, you always incorporate all injuries, including emotional injuries.
 Like physical injuries, PTSD can limit the enjoyment of your everyday life and even result in not returning to work.
 These symptoms cause just as much difficulty as a physical injury would.
 Because of this, emotional injurieS should be a part of your claim, including any medical expenses associated with PTSD, such as counseling, inpatient care, and any needed therapies.

 Time Lost At Work-If you miss work due to PTSD, you may seek compensation for all hours missed as part of your claim.
 If your job consists of driving, which triggers symptoms such as flashbacks that make it difficult for you to do your job correctly, you can also seek compensation for lost earning potential.

 Liable Party– While PTSD may change the claim amount you can receive, including compensation for pain and suffering and medical expenses associated with the accident, it does not change the accident’s liable party.
 After an accident, the police will fill out the accident report, indicating who was at fault.
 Your PTSD symptoms will not factor into this equation.
 In other words, if you are the at-fault party, you cannot seek compensation from the other party just because you have PTSD symptoms.

-If you or somebody you care about has been injured in a car accident, seek legal assistance immediately.
-At Manchin Injury Law, we pledge to investigate every aspect of your car accident and work to secure any compensation you may be entitled to.
+If you or somebody you care about has been injured in a car accident, seek legal assistance from a car accident lawyer immediately.
+At Manchin Injury Law Group, we pledge to investigate every aspect of your car accident and work to secure any compensation you may be entitled to.
 Contact us today for a free consultation of your case!